Caste system in India: Early history

-Early Vedic period (1500-1000 BCE)
+Early Vedic period (1500–1000 BCE)

-During the early Vedic period in northern India, when the Rigveda was composed (1500-1200 BC), there were only two varnas in the Vedic society: arya varna and dasa varna.
+During the early Vedic period in northern India, when the Rigveda was composed (1500–1200 BC), there were only two varnas in the Vedic society: arya varna and dasa varna.
 The distinction originally arose from tribal divisions.
-The Vedic people were Indo-European-speaking tribes who migrated over a period of several centuries into northern South Asia from the Bactria-Margiana, and mixed with the "indigenous Dravidic-speaking populations," but regarded themselves as superior.
+The Vedic people were Indo-European-speaking tribes who migrated over a period of several centuries into northern South Asia from the Bactria-Margiana, and mixed with the "indigenous Dravidic-speaking populations", but regarded themselves as superior.
 The Vedic tribes regarded themselves as arya (the noble ones) and the rival tribes were called dasa, dasyu and pani.
 The dasas were frequent allies of the Aryan tribes, and they were probably assimilated into the Aryan society, giving rise to a class distinction.
 Many dasas were, however, in a servile position, giving rise to the eventual meaning of dasa as servant or slave.

 The Rigvedic society was not distinguished by occupations.
 Many husbandmen and artisans practised a number of crafts.
 The chariot-maker (rathakara) and metal worker (karmara) enjoyed positions of importance and no stigma was attached to them.
 Similar observations hold for carpenters, tanners, weavers and others.

 Towards the end of the Atharvaveda period, new class distinctions emerged.
 The erstwhile dasas are renamed Shudras, probably to distinguish them from the new meaning of dasa as slave.
 The aryas are renamed vis or Vaishya (meaning the members of the tribe) and the new elite classes of Brahmins (priests) and Kshatriyas (warriors) are designated as new varnas.
 The Shudras were not only the erstwhile dasas but also included the aboriginal tribes that were assimilated into the Aryan society as it expanded into Gangetic settlements.
 This class-distinction is still reflected in the fact that the upper castes have a relatively higher steppe ancestry than the lower castes.

 There is no evidence of restrictions regarding food and marriage during the Vedic period.
-According to Moorjani et al. (2013), co-authored by Reich, extensive admixture took place between 2200 BCE and 100 CE (4200 to 1900 before present), whereafter India shifted to "a region in which mixture was rare."
-In southern India, endogamy may have set in a 1000 years earlier.
+According to Moorjani et al. (2013), co-authored by Reich, extensive admixture took place between 2200 BCE and 100 CE (4200 to 1900 before present), whereafter India shifted to "a region in which mixture was rare".
+In southern India, endogamy may have set in 1000 years earlier.

 Later Vedic period (1000–600 BC)

 In an early Upanishad, Shudra is referred to as Pūşan or nourisher, suggesting that Shudras were the tillers of the soil.
 But soon afterwards, Shudras are not counted among the tax-payers and they are said to be given away along with the land when it is gifted.
 The majority of the artisans were also reduced to the position of Shudras, but there is no contempt indicated for their work.
 The Brahmins and the Kshatriyas are given a special position in the rituals, distinguishing them from both the Vaishyas and the Shudras.
-The Vaishya is said to be "oppressed at will" and the Shudra "beaten at will."
+The Vaishya is said to be "oppressed at will" and the Shudra "beaten at will".